 The major contribution of LKAB will focus in the area of ground control (WP7).

 LKAB will mainly participate in task WP7.2 Improvements in Rock Bolt and Mesh Installation Efficiency.
 LKAB will provide expertize in mining technology and process demands together with test sites for the demonstrators developed.

 Luleå University Technology (LTU) has a significant experience in conducting high value research and undertaking industrial R&D projects.
-Moreover, one of Europes leading mining universities, and has been involved in large European and National projects with Atlas Copco, Sandvik, ABB, Volvo, LKAB, SAAB, SSC, ERICSSON and almost all the major Swedish process industries.
+Moreover, one of Europes leading mining universities, and has been involved in large European and National projects with Epiroc, Sandvik, ABB, Volvo, LKAB, SAAB, SSC, ERICSSON and almost all the major Swedish process industries.
 LTU is the number one University in Sweden in receiving external grants from the Industrial sector, which proves the leading position of the University in applied and real-life connected research.
 LTU will enter in the SIMS proposal with 3 Departments namely: a) the Department of Civil, Environment and Natural Resources Engineering, b) The Department of Computer Science, Space and Electrical Engineering, and d) the Department of Business Administration, Technology and Social Sciences.